 This is a podcast I recorded for My Ed Expert.
 In it you will find many of my philosophies on gifted education and what I believe are the best ways to help students reach their potential.

-Todd Stanley is the author of many teacher-education books including Project-Based Learning for Gifted Students: A Handbook for the 21st Century Classroom, When Smart Kids Underachieve in the Classroom: Practical Solutions for Teachers, and his latest, Authentic Learning: Real World Experiences that Build 21st Century Skills.
+Todd Stanley is the author of many teacher-education books including Project-Based Learning for Gifted Students: A Handbook for the 21st Century Classroom, When Smart Kids Underachieve in the Classroom: Practical Solutions for Teachers, Authentic Learning: Real World Experiences that Build 21st Century Skills, and his latest, Using Rubrics for Performance-Based Assessment .
 He served as a classroom teacher for 18 years and is currently the gifted services coordinator for Pickerington Local Schools where he lives with his wife and two daughters.
+He also is an adjunct professor at the University of Cincinnati teaching gifted education.

 2012-2016 Certification in Administrator Licensure